Skip to content

 TL;DR

-AnthroTAP proposes an automated pipeline that generates large-scale pseudo-labeled point tracking data from real-world human motion videos via SMPL fitting and optical flow filtering.
-Using only 1.4K videos and 4 GPUs for one day of training, it achieves state-of-the-art performance on the TAP-Vid benchmark, surpassing BootsTAPIR which uses 15M videos.
+AnthroTAP proposes an automated pipeline to generate large-scale pseudo-labeled point tracking data from real-world human motion videos via SMPL fitting and optical flow filtering.
+Using only 1.4K videos and 4 GPUs for one day of training, it achieves SOTA performance on the TAP-Vid benchmark, surpassing BootsTAPIR which utilizes 15M videos.

 Background & Motivation

-Background: Point tracking (tracking any point) is a fundamental computer vision task with broad applications in robotics, 3D reconstruction, and video editing.
+Background: Tracking any point (TAP) is a fundamental computer vision task, widely applied in robotics, 3D reconstruction, and video editing.

-Limitations of Prior Work: - Large-scale training data relies almost entirely on synthetic sources (e.g., Kubric), which fail to capture the complex visual characteristics of the real world; - Manual annotation of point trajectories is extremely time- and labor-intensive and cannot be scaled; - Self-training methods (BootsTAPIR, CoTracker3) require massive amounts of video (15M+) and large-scale computation (256 GPUs), and suffer from confirmation bias.
+Limitations of Prior Work: - Large-scale training data relies almost entirely on synthesis (e.g., Kubric), but synthetic data fails to capture the complex visual features of the real world. - Manual labeling of point trajectories is extremely time-consuming and labor-intensive, making it impossible to scale. - Self-training methods (BootsTAPIR, CoTracker3) require massive video datasets (15M+) and large-scale computation (256 GPUs), while suffering from confirmation bias.

-Key Challenge: Real-world data is critical for generalization, yet the cost of obtaining annotations is prohibitively high.
-The central challenge is how to efficiently acquire high-quality real-world point tracking training data.
+Key Challenge: Real-world data is crucial for generalization, but the cost of obtaining labels is prohibitively high.
+How can high-quality real-world point tracking training data be obtained efficiently?

-Key Insight: Human motion naturally encompasses complex phenomena such as non-rigid deformation, articulated movement, and frequent occlusion, while the SMPL model can automatically establish point correspondences.
+Key Insight: Human motion naturally involves complex phenomena such as non-rigid deformation, articulated movement, and frequent occlusions, and the SMPL model can automatically establish point correspondences.

-Core Idea: Leverage the SMPL body model to automatically generate pseudo-labeled trajectories from real videos, combined with optical flow consistency filtering, yielding high-quality, low-cost real-world training data.
+Core Idea: Utilizing the SMPL human model to automatically generate pseudo-labeled trajectories from real videos + optical flow consistency filtering = high-quality, low-cost real-world training data.

 Method